An activity indicator shows that a task or process is progressing (shown here with text labels).

 Consists of a horizontal track and a thumb (a circular control that users can slide)

-Can include optional images that convey the meaning of the right and left values
+Can include optional images that convey the meaning of the left and right values

 Fills the portion of the track between the minimum value (typically on the left) and the thumb